 - Amount and version of SATA and USB slots

-- Support for Multiple GPU or Not
+- Support for Multiple GPUs or Not

 - Sound card quality